Jalle19/vagrant-registry-generator/README.md

   vagrant-registry-generator [options] [--] <registryPath> <outputPath>

 Arguments:
-  registryPath                       The path to the Vagrant registry outputPath                         The path where the output is generated
+  registryPath                       The path to the Vagrant registry (e.g. s3://my-bucket/my-prefix) outputPath                         The path where the output is generated (e.g. s3://my-bucket)

 Options:
       --awsAccessKey[=AWSACCESSKEY]  The AWS access key to use (required when using S3 paths)